Stroke Center

 Quality and Outcomes

-Stanford Comprehensive Stroke Center continues to provide major contributions to worldwide research efforts aimed at understanding the complex mechanisms of stroke injury, treatment, diagnosis and prevention.
+Stanford Comprehensive Stroke Center (CSC) continues to provide major contributions to worldwide research efforts aimed at understanding the complex mechanisms of stroke injury, treatment, diagnosis, and prevention.
+Our CSC program has:

 - Pioneered major advances in medical therapies, neurosurgical techniques, interventional neurological procedures, and advanced imaging

-- Designated the first Comprehensive Certified Stroke Center by The Joint Commission in 2012
+- Been designated the first Comprehensive Certified Stroke Center nationwide by The Joint Commission in 2012

 - Expanded stroke and acute care neurology expertise via telemedicine

-Our program strives to provide evidence-based and advanced comprehensive care for complex stroke patients.
+Our program provides evidence-based, advanced comprehensive care for complex stroke patients.
 Every stroke patient's hospitalization is evaluated for timeliness and appropriateness of care to improve outcomes and experience.

 1